Vyral/base-template/_posts/2019-02-01-can-you-buy-a-pre-foreclosure-on-zillow.md

 A home that’s listed as a foreclosure is actually already for sale.
 If a home is listed as a pre-foreclosure, it’s technically not for sale.
 Zillow identifies these properties by a lis pendens, which essentially means that the homeowner has missed a payment or two on their mortgage and are in danger of pre-fault. **Once they record the *lis pendens* on the title, it lets other people know that a couple of different things could happen:**

-1. The resident catches up on their payments.
+1.The resident catches up on their payments.

-2. The property goes into foreclosure, but we don't know what price it will be until that time.
+2.The property goes into foreclosure, but we don't know what price it will be until that time.

-3. The property could be sold without hitting the market at all.
+3.The property could be sold without hitting the market at all.

 In conclusion, if you're looking for a home in the next few months, I’d steer clear of pre-foreclosures.
 If you have any questions for me about buying a home or about real estate in general, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.